Earth Notes: National Housing Federation Annual Conference Exhibitions (2017)

 NHF conference banners ICC

-Today (2017-09-19) I have come to visit the housing exhibition along with about 1000 others.
+Today () I visited the housing exhibition along with about 1000 others.
 It has an interesting mix of vendors offering services for all sorts of aspects of the housing business, especially social housing.

 Notes from the exhibitions at the ICC in Birmingham.